Material-Blazor/Material.Blazor/README.md

 ## Installation

 Either fork this repo or use the Nuget package linked at the top of this document.
-Once the package is referenced in your project you will need to add one of the two following methods of linking CSS and JS in your html (there are non-minified blazormdc.* files to reference if you prefer).
+Once the package is referenced in your project you will need to add one of the three following methods of linking CSS and JS in your html (there are non-minified blazormdc.* files to reference if you prefer).
 Note that if you fork this repo, we compile, bundle and minify SASS/CSS and JS.
 In Visual Studio you will need to install the [Web Compiler](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.WebCompiler) and [Bundler Minifier](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.BundlerMinifier) extensions.

 Reference the `BlazorMdc` namespace with `@using BlazorMdc` to your `_Imports.razor` file and if you want to use `PMdcToast` add `services.AddPMdcToast();` to your `ConfigureServices` function for Blazor Server or to the `Main()` function for Blazor WASM.